Must-visit Mekong Delta Pagodas

 Coming to Mekong Delta, you should not ignore Chen Kieu Pagoda, the architechture with Khmer style and was constructed in the 19th century.
 This pagoda is 10km away from the center of Soc Trang City; you will stop at the site along the way to Bac Lieu from Soc Trang.
 Excitingly, the site’s name occurred from the inspiration of beautiful and colored ceramic pieces utilized to decorate its main building.
 One thing which will amaze you right after you enter the pagoda is that there are 16 large pillars surrounding it, and Khmer legends decorated each one.
 The walls are full of the Buddhist history.
 This is the place you can find the peace for your soul and know about the famous Buddhist history.

 Kh’leang is a Buddhist temple with the ancient structure from the Khmer Pagoda system in the Southern region.
 It’s located at Ton Duc Thang Street, Soc Trang City.
 This pagoda is also known as an Architecture Arts monument of the nation.
-Surrounded by many palm trees, the pagoda seems to be dipped into the peaceful ambience; in addition to this hidden charm, it decorated with textures, patterns, and colors in the Khmer style, creating the sacred atmosphere in the nature.
-Beside religious festivals, Khléang Pagoda also organizes traditional Khmer festivals, such as the Chol Chnam Thmay (New Year ceremony, also known as the New Year ceremony of Khmer people), the Dolta ceremony, Moon worship Ceremony on October 15-10 and boat race ..
+Surrounded by many palm trees, the pagoda seems to be dipped into the peaceful ambiance; in addition to this hidden charm, it decorated with textures, patterns, and colors in the Khmer style, creating the sacred atmosphere in nature.
+Besides religious festivals, Khléang Pagoda also organizes traditional Khmer festivals, such as the Chol Chnam Thmay (New Year ceremony, also known as the New Year ceremony of Khmer people), the Dolta ceremony, Moon worship Ceremony on October 15-10 and boat race…

 Cavern Pagoda, also known as Phước Điền Pagoda.
 Which is about one kilometer from Sam Mountain, with a history of over 100 years.
 Surrounded by stunning natural landscapes of the countryside, the temple emerges as a sacred flower fascinating lots of travelers from many different areas of Vietnam and the world.
 Cavern Pagoda considered as a spiritual tourist destination.
 The visitors should go when they travel to Châu Đốc City.
 These features background not only are there beautiful Buddhist statues put in the sanctuary.
 But grottoes are also where deities are revered.
 Especially, you will certainly admire by a 1000-arm and 1000-eye goddess.